 You’ll find this modern residence boasting grounds filled with flower beds and swaying palms, with the living quarters, which are set across three floors, surrounding a large and inviting pool area.
 Each of the pool view apartments are well equipped and come complete with all the usual modern conveniences, as well as being decorated in a contemporary style.

 The apartments are perfect for those holiday-makers that like to get out and about and sample the wide range of nearby eateries in and around the resort, as well as taking the opportunity to source local ingredients and make the most of their kitchen facilities – why not try and cook up a traditional Cape Verdean dish, such as Catchupa, during your stay?

 2 Bedroom Pool View Apartment

 Sleeps up to 4

-2 bedroom apartments have one double bedroom and one twin bedroom and sleep up to 2 adults and 2 children.
+2 bedroom apartments have one double bedroom and one twin bedroom, with a balcony or terrace.
+They sleep up to 2 adults and 2 children.

 Opening dates are subject to change and beyond our control.

 White sand beaches and turquoise sea.

 Principally a beach resort with long stretches of white sand and an abundance of water sports Sal is really an island for beach lovers as most of the island's sights and attractions can be seen in half a day.

 By night, Santa Maria, the main tourist area in Sal boasts a lively atmosphere with a good choice of bars and restaurants.